balakhonoff/AnythingGPT/README.md

 python add_embeddings.py --openai_api_key="xxx" --file="./subgraphs_faq.xlsx" --colname="Question"
 ```

-# Run the showcase telegram
+# Run the example telegram bot
 - The bot which will answer to the questions considering the provided topic
 - Also it will strongly follow the provided knowledge base